ga-dc/js1/03-28-objects-and-json/readme.md

 1. Give your student at least three properties.
 1. One must have a key that contains a hyphen.
-1. One must contain an array or object.
 1. Update two properties, one of which is the hyphenated key.
 1. Give your student a new property using dot or bracket notation.
 1. Delete one attribute.